slwelton/website/_posts/2020-02-04-Published-On-Medium.markdown

 I personally am quite proud of this bit of writing - I'm excited to see where else it might take me.

-Feel free to leave a response on Medium if you like it, too.
+Feel free to leave a response on Medium if you like it, too, or leave a comment below.